 Collectively, America's 230 million drivers have a great impact on themselves and on our nation: How much money we spend in fuel use and maintenance.
 The amount of CO2 emitted into the atmosphere that impacts our climate.
 How much fossil fuel energy is consumed.
 The air quality and health impact.
-How we drive and what we drive make all the difference.
+What we drive and how we drive make all the difference.

 Let's look at the impacts.

 Carbon dioxide (CO2) emissions and increased energy consumption have a negative impact on our planet: they are contributing to the warming of the atmosphere which is resulting in climate change.
 According to NASA, the impacts of climate change—affecting different parts of the country in varying ways—are rising temperatures, more droughts and heat waves, and changes in precipitation patterns.
 These effects—which will have more and more impact in the coming decades—manifest themselves in more frequent and intensive wildfires and hurricanes, flooding, sea level rise, and eventually an ice-free Arctic.
 Energy consumption impacts how much we continue to rely on the extraction and burning of fossil fuels which contribute to climate change.
-Green driving practices and/or driving clean vehicles will mitigate these impacts.
+Making a choice to switch to low- to zero-emission vehicles or employing smart driving practices will mitigate these impacts.

 The International Energy Agency (IEA) outlines how the world can reach net zero emissions by 2050.
 Their analysis states that a third to a half of homes should be retrofitted to save energy and more than half of passenger cars should be electric in 2030 on a path to carbon neutrality.